 Caffeine in GABA tea

-GABA tea contains a medium amount of caffeine, since it’s made from Camillia Sinensis, the tea plant.
-The addition of nitrogen preserves the catechins found in the leaves, so GABA tea has approximately the same levels of caffeine as the tea from which it’s made.
+Just like other types of tea made from the Camillia Sinensis plant, GABA tea contains a medium amount of caffeine.
+The nitrogen in the fermentation process preserves the catechins found in the leaves, so GABA tea has approximately the same levels of caffeine as the tea from which it’s made.

 Benefits of GABA Tea